madrob-beast/docs/Performance_Indicators_and_preprocessed_data.md

 ### Notes
 To operate the door smoothly the humanoid should minimise the acceleration of the door.
+Angular accelerations and decelerations can indicate bumps against the handle/panel, tremors and unnecessary corrections by the humanoid in the actuation of the door panel.
 The acceleration values are squared to bias the indicator against higher values of acceleration.

-## Performance Indicator: Maximum force on handle
+## Performance Indicator: Roughness of actuation
 ### Input

 #### Pre-processed data: